 We incur interest expense on outstanding indebtedness under our existing credit facilities, which we include in interest expenses.
-We also incurred financing costs in connection with establishing those facilities, which is included in our finance costs and amortization and write-off of deferred finance charges.
+We also incurred financing costs in connection with establishing those facilities, which is capitalized and amortized over the period of the facility.
+The amortization of the finance costs is included in amortization and write-off of deferred finance charges.
 We will incur additional interest expense in the future on our outstanding borrowings and under future borrowings.